andrewhaoyu/PAGEANT/README.md

 Contributor
 ===========
-AATAP is designed by Andriy Derkach, Haoyu Zhang and Nilanjan Chatterjee
+PAGEANT is designed by Andriy Derkach, Haoyu Zhang and Nilanjan Chatterjee